Vancouver Island Travel: Discover the Breathtaking Island

 With an international airport and international and domestic ferry terminals, and all the amenities, services and supplies you need, Victoria provides a natural base camp for your Vancouver Island travel adventure.

 The Island is 460 km long and 50 to 120 km wide.
-It is located parallel to west coast of British Columbia in Canada with the southern tip dipping below the 49th parallel and separated from the United States by the Strait of Juan de Fuca.
-Be sure to read our guide to the island essentials you need to know before your Vancouver Island travel adventures.
+It is located parallel to the west coast of British Columbia in Canada with the southern tip dipping below the 49th parallel and separated from the United States by the Strait of Juan de Fuca.
+Be sure to read our guide to the island essentials for everything you need to know before your Vancouver Island travel adventures.

-Experience wild adventure on the island!
+Experience Wild Adventure on the Island!

 The Island’s topography is highlighted by a rugged coastline with a heavily forested, mountainous interior sprinkled with lakes, rivers and streams that are bursting with marine life and begging to be explored.